ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 MBC sight records from 2000-2007 rank Silvery Blue as Uncommon-to-Common in the state (Table 5).
 It is not nearly as frequently seen as the Spring Azure, or the Spring, Summer, and Cherry Gall Azures combined, or the Eastern Tailed-Blue, all of which rank as Common in Table 5.

 The 1986-90 MAS Atlas found no Silvery Blues; as mentioned the first individual was found in the state in 1992 in Tewksbury, at the beginning of the MBC recording period.
-The next year, 1993, it was documented in Gloucester on May 30 by Doug Savich and Claudia Tibbits, and in Adams in June by Mark Fairbrother (Massachusetts Butterflies No. 2, 8/93).
+The next year, 1993, it was documented in Gloucester on May 30 by D. Savich and C. Tibbits, and in Adams in June by M. Fairbrother (Massachusetts Butterflies No. 2, 8/93).

 Chart 37: MBC Sightings per Total Trip Reports, 1992-2009